 Future actions will depend on the verdict:

-• GOOD, when Talos 2 is ont the first place, I will just check that there is no regression.
+• GOOD, when Talos 2 is on the first place, I will just celebrate and check that there is no regression

 Annexes